CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     functions should exist and no NULL value should be present in the translation table.

--   **Logging -** The translation engine produce a log table indicating invalidated values and progress of the translation process.
+-   **Logging -** The translation engine produces a log table indicating invalidated values and progress of the translation process.
 The translation engine can be configured to stop or not as soon as it encounters an invalid value.